mwedmark/PicoVGA/vga_monoscope/readme.md

 - Goto folder ..\PicoVGA\vga_monoscope and execute build by typing C and Enter!
 Make sure eveything works and a new program.uf2 file is created.
 - Reboot your Pico and copy the file: PicoVGA\vga_monoscope\program.uf2 onto your Pico via Windows Explorer
 - The Pico will reboot.
 Just make sure to reconnect Putty via the serial port to Pico and choose the correct resolution that you've changed!
-You should now see your new cusotm picture betgin shown on-screen!
+You should now see your new custom picture being shown on-screen!
 Congrats!